maxtheobaldd/imagehandler-aio/README.md

  - Resize images to a specified width and height
  - Save the processed images as .JPG files in a new folder named "Processed" in the input folder

+## Pre-compiled Binaries

+Click releases on the right-hand side to find a standalone exe

 ## Running from Source

  1. Download and install Python (ensure that Python.exe is added to PATH during installation)